comrade-coop/apocryph/spec/BACKLOG.md

 This is currently done using a sidecar container (a container in the same pod), so the helper gets restarted together with IPFS -- and to top that off, it just watches the list of Services for ones that are labeled correctly.
 Ideally, if we keep using the `p2p` feature of Kubo, we would rewrite `ipfs-p2p-helper` to be a "proper" Kubernetes operator with a "proper" custom resource definition.

+### Reuploading IPDR images

+Status: Correct as needed, upstream available but needs bugfixing

+Currently, the [code (see `ReuploadImagesFromIpdr`)](../pkg/ipfs/images.go) dealing with transforming images that have been uploaded as IPDR takes those same images and uploads them to a local registry.
+Ideally, what would happen instead is that IPDR images would instead be treated as first-class citizens and downloaded on-demand (probably with some prefetching to reduce first-boot time).

+There are a couple ways to implement that.
+One would be to run an IPDR registry in the cluster and fetch images from it.
+Unfortunatelly, as the [relevant issue in ipdr/ipdr notes](https://github.com/ipdr/ipdr/issues/18), the IPDR's code currently (flawedly) assumes CIDv1 multihashes are CIDv0 -- and as a whole, the `ipdr/ipdr` repository is outdated (checked 2023-10-27) and full of code which is not making use of the Go IPFS libraries nor of the OCI image-handling libraries -- making depeding on that library an overall increase of tech debt.

+Another way to implement first-class IPDR images would be to develop a `containerd` [plugin](https://github.com/containerd/containerd/blob/main/docs/PLUGINS.md) which handles image downloads using our (surprisingly functional, considering the code size) [IPDR transport](../pkg/ipdr) -- or better yet, getting IPDR support merged into mainline `containerd`.
+A potential hurdle to actually doing that is that Constellation has hardcoded their [`containerd` config](https://github.com/edgelesssys/constellation/blob/main/image/base/mkosi.skeleton/usr/etc/containerd/config.toml) as part of the base layer that is later attested to.

 ## Missing features

 ### Storage reliability